Male and Female Sterility and Infertility

 • Lifestyle

-Post-testicular and penile causes are:
+• Post-testicular and penile

-Post-testicular and penile causes are:
+Post-testicular and penile causes include:

 • Obstruction of the vas deferens

-• Infection, e.g. prostatitis
+• Infection, e.g., prostatitis

 • Retrograde ejaculation